prashanth-31/DistillNet_Efficient_Image_Classification_via_Knowledge_Distillation/DOCKER_DEPLOYMENT.md

 docker run -p 8501:8501 distillnet-streamlit
 ```

-## Automated Builds with GitHub Actions
+## Automated CI/CD Pipeline

-This project includes a GitHub Actions workflow that automatically builds and pushes Docker images to Docker Hub whenever changes are pushed to the main branch.
+This project includes a GitHub Actions workflow that automatically builds and pushes Docker images to Docker Hub and triggers deployment on Render whenever changes are pushed to the main branch.

 ### Setup Instructions